She is the Trojans second winner after Haley Ishimatsu in 2015.

 HIGH SCHOOL: Ishimatsu graduated from Halstrom High in Oceanside, Calif., where her diving career blossomed on the national level ...
 She competed for the U.S. at the 2008 Olympics in the 10-meter (14th) and synchronized 10-meter (fifth).
 She also has four top 3 national finishes, including a second at the 2008 Olympic Trials and wins on platform at the 2010 U.S. Nationals and the 2010 U.S. Winter Nationals.
 Haley won silver on synchro platform at the 2009 FINA World Championships, claimed silver on platform and bronze on synchro platform at the 2007 Pan Am Games and was fifth on synchro platform at the 2007 World Championships.

 PERSONAL: She was born on Sept.
-10, 1992 and she is majoring in sociology.
+10, 1992.
+She graduated with a degree in sociology with a minor in forensics and criminality.
 Her older sister, Victoria, finished her Trojan career in March of 2012 as a five-time All-American, winning her first NCAA crown as a senior on 1-meter.
 She won seven career Pac-10 and Pac-12 titles and was the conference women's diver of the year four years in a row.